-If the facsimile filing is not filed by the court because of (1) an error in the transmission of the document to the court which was unknown to the sending party or (2) a failure to process the facsimile filing when received by the court, the sending party may move the court for an order filing the document nunc pro tunc.
-The motion shall be accompanied by the transmission record and a proof of transmission in the following form:
+If the facsimile filing is not filed by the court because of (1) an error in the transmission of the document to the court which was unknown to the sending party, or (2) a failure to process the facsimile filing when received by the court, the sending party may move the court for an order to file the document nunc pro tunc.
+The motion shall be accompanied by the transmission record and a dated and signed proof of transmission in the following form:

-"At the time of transmission I was at least 18 years of a age and not a party to this legal proceeding.
-On (date) and (time) , I transmitted to the Appellate Division of the Su perior Court the following documents (name) by fa acsimile machine, pursuan t to local rule.
-The court's fax telephone number that I used l as (fax telephone number ·) The facsimile machine I used cor nplied with Superior Cour t of California, County of Lassen rule 2003 and no error was ro eported by the machine.
-I caused the machine to print a transmission record of the tra ansmission, a copy of which ch is attached to this declaration.
+at least 18 years of f age and not a party to this legal

+and (time) , I transmitted to the

+Court the followin g document(s):

+by

+l rule.
+The court's fax telephone number that I used as

+The facsimile machine I used

+of Court, rule 2.30 1, and no error was reported by the

+rint a transmission record of the transmission, a copy

-"I declare under penalty of perjury that under the laws of the State of California that the foregoing is true and correct."
+ion.
+I declare und er penalty of perjury that under the

+the foregoing is tru e and correct."

+1 and (time)